Hayespace/Milestone1/README.md

 - Logo and Artworks - These are original pieces design and provided by the artist, Gaia Dipilato
 - Carousel - Bootstrap template with custom media query
 - Gallery - Boostrap grid template with custom borders, overlay, shadows and labels
+- Modal - Bootstrap modal template added to gallery with some custom sizing and css
 ## Media

 - Logo, Artworks and Photos - These are original pieces design and provided by the artist, Gaia Dipilato.